NumberSigmaTafKsee/AudioLAB/README.md

 * It is going to take a while to connect the LV2 frames to them all
 * They will be highly detailed to do any theory possible

+# MIDI CC
+* any midi cc use the same format as the DSI Prophet 08/mopho/tetra

 # AnalogSVF
 * Will pirkins equations
 * mono audio channel